 If disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation is a condition in which small blood clots develop throughout the bloodstream, blocking small blood vessels.
 The increased clotting depletes the platelets... read more develops, women are given blood transfusions as needed.

-Changes and emotions Emotions after miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more that occur in women after a stillbirth are similar to those that occur after a miscarriage.
+Changes and emotions Emotions after miscarriage A miscarriage is a pregnancy loss before 20 weeks of pregnancy.
+Miscarriages are very common, especially early in pregnancy.
+Most of the time, the cause of a miscarriage is unknown, but it may... read more that occur in women after a stillbirth are similar to those that occur after a miscarriage.
 Women typically feel grief at the loss and require emotional support and sometimes counseling.

 Whether a future pregnancy is likely to result in a stillbirth depends on the cause.